aaanh/script.aaanh.app/README.md

 -   Trigger build and deployment when pushed to `prod` branch.
 -   Deploy to a Debian server hosted on Linode.

+> I am also currently testing container-based deployments.
+This is being done on Google Cloud Run privately.
+The site is exposed on <https://aaanh.app>

 ## Local Development

 ### Native

 - Requires `python>=3.8` and `pip`.